-The core hypothesis developed in this paper is that the symbols like succ and winter get mapped to LOT expressions that correspond only to computational or dynamical objects.
-Thus, $\psi{succ}$ is a small dynamical/computational object that, when applied (through function composition) to $\psi{winter}$ gives us back $\psi{spring}$ as the return value of the computation.
+The core hypothesis developed in this paper is that the symbols like succ and winter get mapped to LOT expressions that are dynamical and computational objects supporting function composition. ψ{succ} is represented as an object that, when applied via function composition to ψ{winter} , gives us back the expression for ψ{spring} .
 These meanings are specified in a language of pure computational dynamics, absent any additional primitives or meanings.
-This is shown with the minimalist set of primitives in Figure 1, where each token is mapped to some structure built of s and x and whose meaning are purely dynamical (and discussed below).
-Symbols like spring come to have meaning as CRS supposes, by virtue of how they act on other symbols.
-With the appropriate mapping, learners are able to derive new facts by applying their internal expressions to each other in novel ways.
+This is shown with the minimalist set of primitives in Fig. 1, where each token is mapped to some structure built of \mathbf{s} and $\mathbf{\kappa}$, special symbols whose "meanings" are discussed below.
+In this setup, symbols like spring come to have meaning as CRS supposes, by virtue of how the structures they are mapped to act on other symbols.
+Learners are able to derive new facts by applying their internal expressions to each other in novel ways.
 As I show, this can give rise to rich systems of knowledge that span classes of computations and permit learners to extend a few simple observations into the domain of richer cognitive theories.

-2 Combinatory logic as a language for universal isomorphism
+2 Combinatory Logic as a Language for Universal Isomorphism

-A mathematical system known as combinatory logic provides the formal tool we'll use to construct a universal isomorphism language as a hypothesis about how mentalese may work.
-Combinatory logic was developed in the early- and mid-1900s in order to allow logicians to work with expressions that did not require variables like "x" and "y" yet had the same expressive power (Hindley & Seldin, 1986).
-In cognitive research, combinatory logic is primarily seen in formal theories of natural language semantics (Steedman, 2001; Jacobson, 1999), although its relevance has also been argued in other domains like motor planning (Steedman, 2002).
-The use of combinatory logic as a representational substrate, moreover, fits with the idea that tree-like structures are fundamental to human-like thinking, as in Fitch (2014)'s dendrophilia.
-More broadly, combinatory logic's general usefulness is demonstrated by the fact that it was invented at least three independent times by mathematicians, including Moses Schönfinkel, John von Neumann, and Haskell Curry (Cardone & Hindley, 2006).
+A mathematical system known as combinatory logic provides the formal tool we'll use to construct a universal isomorphism language as a hypothesized LOT.
+Combinatory logic was developed in the early- and mid-1900s in order to allow logicians to work with expressions that did not require variables like "x" and "y", yet had the same expressive power (Hindley and Seldin 1986).
+Combinatory logic's usefulness is demonstrated by the fact that it was invented at least three independent times by mathematicians, including Moses Schönfinkel, John von Neumann, and Haskell Curry (Cardone and Hindley 2006).
 The main advantages of combinatory logic are its simplicity (allowing us to posit very minimal built-in machinery) and its power (allowing us to model symbols, structures, and relations).
+In cognitive research, combinatory logic is primarily seen in formal theories of natural language semantics (Steedman